asimpriyendu/SendEmailsFromDialogflowUsingSendGrid/README.md

 4. Paste the API generated in your index.js file in fulfilment of your agent. (also enable webhook call for this intent).

-5. In www.console.firebase.google.com but the 'blaze' plan and you're good to go
+5. In www.console.firebase.google.com buy the 'blaze' plan and you're good to go

 6. try to run it and see if it works